Euclid Quick Data Release (Q1). First Euclid statistical study of galaxy mergers and their connection to active galactic nuclei: Introduction

-So far, a lack of large survey data at high redshift limits our understanding of the merger and AGN relation and its evolution.
-To improve our knowledge, particularly at earlier epochs, we need several key ingredients, including deep imaging data with high spatial resolution to perform morphological classification, large volumes to construct large statistical samples, and multi-wavelength coverage to reliably select a diverse sample of AGN and derive physical properties of AGN and their host galaxies.
-The advent of \Euclid and the associated ancillary data finally offers the opportunity to investigate this problem throughout cosmic history, up to ``cosmic noon''. \Euclid is a European Space Agency (ESA) mission \citep{Laureijs11}, which aims to observe almost all of the extra-Galactic sky with two surveys, with its scientific objectives outlined in \citet{EuclidSkyOverview}. \Euclid operates in the optical and near-infrared (near-IR) in four bands (\IE, \YE, \JE, and \HE) covering wavelengths from 0.53\,\micron\ to 2.02\,\micron, \citep{EuclidSkyVIS, EuclidSkyNISP}.
+So far, a lack of large survey data at high redshift has limited our understanding of the merger and AGN relation and its evolution.
+To improve our knowledge, particularly at earlier epochs, several key ingredients are needed, including deep imaging data with high spatial resolution to perform morphological classification, large volumes to construct large statistical samples, and multi-wavelength coverage to reliably select a diverse sample of AGN and derive physical properties of AGN and their host galaxies.
+The advent of \Euclid and the associated ancillary data finally offers the opportunity to investigate this problem throughout cosmic history up to `cosmic noon'. \Euclid is a European Space Agency (ESA) mission \citep{Laureijs11} whose aim is to observe almost all of the extra-Galactic sky with two surveys.
+Its scientific objectives are outlined in \citet{EuclidSkyOverview}. \Euclid operates in the optical and near-IR in four bands (\IE, \YE, \JE, and \HE), covering wavelengths from 0.53\,\micron\ to 2.02\,\micron, \citep{EuclidSkyVIS, EuclidSkyNISP}.
 Although \Euclid was designed as a cosmology mission, it will be able to detect billions of sources, of which at least $10$ million are expected to be AGN detected in \IE \citep{EP-Bisigello,EP-Selwood} and hundreds of thousands in the near-IR bands \citep{EP-Lusso}.
-This will dramatically increase the number of known AGN with high-resolution imaging, providing an unprecedented opportunity to study the role of mergers in the evolution of AGN.
+This will dramatically increase the number of known AGN with high-resolution imaging, and provide an unprecedented opportunity to study the role of mergers in the evolution of AGN.